Rumors and the Media: Any Correlation?

 Media are not meant for only relaying the news.
 Rather the interesting ones are those that bring to the attention of the readers’ issues that affect them.
 And as we are in the 21st century, there are many issues that confront us.
 The world is changing rapidly.
 New technology has imposed new lifestyles.
 These are going to shape our lives how we behave, to what do we react and how effectively will we use our time.

 Remember, time is the scarcest resource and unless it is managed, nothing can be managed.
-In this connection, recently, I happened to read that billions are lost because of absenteeism and late arrivals by employees in the public sector.
+In this connection, recently, I happened to read that billions are lost because of absenteeism and late arrivals employees in the public sector.
 Much of the blame rests on the manager.
 I agree that managers are responsible for maintaining discipline and they are also responsible for the distribution of work.

 They should set examples for their subordinates.
 However, I believe that people in our part of the world, as a rule, do not put stress on punctuality although our religion focuses on it.
 I think society as a whole should re-evaluate time management.
 The importance of time should be taught from childhood.